-The decrease in rental income of S\$1.2 million was primarily attributable to a decrease in rental income of S\$1.5 million from 20 Midtown property in London as the property was undergoing asset enhancement work and a reduction of S\$0.2 million due to absence of rental income from certain UK properties subsequent to their disposals in 2015 and 2016.
-The reduction was offset by an increase in rental income from Herbal Hill by S\$0.6 million arising from the acquisition of the property in May 2016.
-Rental income from our UK and Singapore properties contributed approximately 19.6% and 47.6% to our total revenue, respectively.
+The increase in rental income of \$\$0.6 million was primarily attributable to an increase in rental income of \$\$0.5 million from 20 Midtown property in London as the property had completed asset enhancement work and was leased out in 2017 and also an increase in rental income from Herbal Hill by \$\$0.4 million arising from the acquisition of the property in May 2016.
+The increase was offset by a decrease in rental income of \$\$0.2 million from 3 residential properties in UK and 1 residential property in Singapore subsequent to their disposal in 2017.
+Rental income from our UK and Singapore properties contributed approximately 19.7% and 36.2% to our total revenue, respectively.